 - Contact information

 - Third-party audit results (including services audited)

-If you’re a service provider, TCT Portal can help manage your compliance and automate the matrix of responsibilities by certification type.
-Put a profile of your responsibilities into the TCT Portal, then push it over to a client that uses the Portal.
+TCT Portal can also help manage your compliance and automate the matrix of responsibilities by certification type for Service Providers.
+Service Providers can put a profile of their responsibilities into the TCT Portal, then push it over to any client that uses the Portal.
 It’s a great way to streamline the provision of your security and compliance matrix to your customers more easily and more efficiently.